Recommendations

-This is another favorite website for a gluten free resource and recipes.
+This is another favorite website for gluten-free resources and recipes.

 We highly recommend massage as part of a healthy lifestyle.
 Our personal favorite is Lyndi Sargent at Integrated Massage of Dover.